hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

   Specifies whether a selection set should be generated for this collection.

 UI Row
-  If nonzero, specifies which row of the Rigify Layer Names panel should contain the button controlling the visibility of this collection.
+  If nonzero, specifies which row of the :ref:`Rig Layers <rigify.rig_ui_template.RigLayers>` panel should contain the button controlling the visibility of this collection.
 When zero, no button is generated, and the collection is hidden.

 UI Title
   This field can be used to override the title used on the UI button to be distinct from the true collection name.